ArronBeale/CI_PP2_Decrypt/README.md

 1. As a player, I would like to know how to play.
 2. As a player, I like to choose a difficulty.
 3. As a player, I would like to see my score.
-4. As a player, I would like it no overload on screen.
+4. As a player, I would like it minimal, no overload on screen.
 5. As a player, I would like it to be fun.
 6. As a player, I would like it to be challenging.
 7. As a player, I would like replayability.